Studying at universities or university colleges

 If you are coming to Sweden as a visiting researcher or a doctoral exchange student

 A visiting researcher is a person who has attained qualifications for research studies at a university college and has been selected to carry out research in Sweden.
 If you are employed as a visiting researcher, you must apply for a residence permit as a visiting researcher.

-There are special rules if you are an EU citizen or a long-term resident.
+Special rules apply if you are an EU citizen or a long-term resident.

 For studies lasting less than three months, you should not apply for a residence permit but apply for a visa instead.
 Citizens of certain countries may remain in Sweden for up to three months without a residence permit or visa.
 They are allowed to study during this period.